 Historic Building Surveys Suffolk

-As a Suffolk based independent team of professional surveyors and valuers, Chiltern Associates offer specialist historic building surveys across the entire region, including: Aldeburgh, Ipswich, Needham Market, Saxmundham, Southwoldm, Stowmarket and Woodbridge
+As a Suffolk based independent team of professional surveyors, Chiltern Associates offer specialist historic building surveys across the entire region, including: Aldeburgh, Ipswich, Needham Market, Saxmundham, Southwoldm, Stowmarket and Woodbridge

 Over the years, we have surveyed a wide range of historic houses in Suffolk spanning centuries of building design and techniques.
 Every historic building is different and, as such, must be treated individually when a historic building survey is undertaken.